 Traditional Cypriot cuisine is one of the finest in the Mediterranean – and there’s no better place to enjoy its fresh, enticing flavours than in the tavernas of Limassol.
 But in keeping with the city’s cosmopolitan nature, there is also a mouth-watering choice of international restaurants for you to discover – Italian, French, Spanish, Chinese, Japanese.
 Whichever you choose, a warm welcome and memorable atmosphere are guaranteed.
 Traditional local cuisine includes the renowned meze – a mix of as many as 12 varied dishes, kleftico – succulent slow-cooked lamb, souvla – barbequed lamb or pork, moussaka – minced meat with vegetables in a creamy sauce, and shieftalia – remarkably tasting small sausages.
 But you need not venture far to enjoy fine dining or a relaxed sundowner.

-Limassol Marina has its own international restaurants, cafes and bars, including shopping area.
+Limassol Marina has its own local and international restaurants, cafes and bars, including shopping area.
 Visit Limassol Marina's guide to find out more.

 Whether for business or pleasure, Limassol offers a wealth of variety day or night: from bustling markets and exuberant festivals to relaxing spas; ancient monuments and museums to fashionable boutiques and art galleries; prestige hotels and gourmet restaurants to lively tavernas and glamorous bars and clubs.
 Locals and visitors to the city can now also enjoy world-class gaming and exceptional dining at Cyprus Casinos, with each visit offering the unique Melco Resorts-style entertainment experience in luxurious style and comfort.